 The Net Services Administrator’s Guide briefly describes this feature and the Database Net Services Reference gives a definition of 2 new parameters in listener.ora :

-• LOG_FILE_SIZE_listener_name : To specify the size of each log file segment.
-The size is in MB.
+nlog file segments wherenisLOG_FILE_NUM_listener_name.
+If the log grows beyond this number, then the older segments are deleted. - LOG_FILE_SIZE_listener_name : To specify the size of each log file segment.
+The size is in

 Let’s run a quick test with a listener in version 19.4 :